User Guide

 and constant (:math:`\pi`) can be used.

-``pyBaram`` does not non-dimensionalize the governing equations, so it is recommended to assign scaled variables for initial and boundary conditions.
+``pyBaram`` does not explicitly non-dimensionalize the governing equations.
+Therefore, it is recommended that users provide appropriately scaled variables for the initial and boundary conditions.

 .. math::